DS-VERMA-S/KaggleProjects/README.md

 # KaggleProjects
-A collection of all of my work I have done on Kaggle competitions and Learnig projects
+A collection of all of my work I have done on Kaggle competitions and Learning projects